 Enrichment at Drayton Manor

 Novel Objects: Anything that is new to the enclosure.
-This can be as simple as a new branch or at Christmas one of our keepers put in a paper mache snowman into the reindeer which they had great fun bashing up.
+This can be as simple as a new branch or hammock.
+Novel objects can also be linked with food enrichment such as meat inside a filled sack or cardboard box.

 Most popular enrichment at the Zoo